OpenST/facilitator/README.md

 facilitate_tokens:
     - "<supported_tokens>"
 ```
-* Create account on origin and metachain nodes.
+* Create account on origin and auxiliary nodes.
 At origin, fund avatar account with ETH.
-At metachain, fund avatar account with base coin.
+At auxiliary, fund avatar account with base coin.
 Save the keystore files.
 For each account, create a password file.
 * Replace `<account_at_origin_chain>` with the address generated at origin node.
 * Replace `<account_at_auxiliary_chain>` with the address generated at auxiliary node.
 * Replace `<origin_chain_url>` with endpoint of origin chain.